Ablakwa Raises Alarm Over Indications SHS Students Being Fed Repackaged Expired Food

 He alleged a government crony company was allowed to criminally repackage over 15,000 50kg bags of expired and contaminated rice into different 50kg bags without expiry dates.

-The legislator also claimed that a Parliamentary investigation showed that the expired and contaminated rice was then delivered to Senior High Schools across the country and fed to students in schools like PRESEC Legon in Accra and Bolga Girls SHS in the Upper East Region.
+The legislator also claimed that his checks showed that the expired and contaminated rice was then delivered to Senior High Schools across the country and fed to students in schools like PRESEC Legon in Accra and Bolga Girls SHS in the Upper East Region.

 His concerns stem from a December 2023 alert to the Ashanti Regional Office of the FDA about a suspicious repackaging exercise.